 name: Unique agent name (must be unique within the project)config: Configuration object with the following properties:description(optional): Human-readable description of what the agent doesschema(optional): Object containing input and output schemasinput: Schema for validating incoming data (Zod, Valibot, ArkType, or any StandardSchemaV1)output: Schema for validating outgoing datastream: Enable streaming responses (boolean, defaults to false)

-handler: The agent function that processes inputs and returns outputssetup(optional): Async function called once on app startup, returns agent-specific config accessible viactx.configshutdown(optional): Async cleanup function called on app shutdown
+handler: The agent function that processes inputs and returns outputssetup(optional): Async function called once on app startup.
+Return agent-specific config forctx.configshutdown(optional): Async cleanup function called on app shutdown with the setup result

 Return Value